leafo/scssphp/index.md

 ### Compiler Interface

-If you're interested in directly using the compiler, then all you need to either require `scss.inc.php` or use your `composer` generated auto-loader, and then invoke the `Compiler` class:
+If you're interested in directly using the compiler, then all you need to do is either require `scss.inc.php` or use your `composer` generated auto-loader, and then invoke the `Compiler` class:

 {% highlight php startinline=true %}